Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Consistent implementation of photometric observables with massive neutrinos

 The galaxy clustering probe has an additional contribution coming from RSD.
 They also trace the underlying matter distribution and can be used to measure the growth rate.
 It was demonstrated in simulations by \cite{Villaescusa_Navarro_2018} that the underlying density field as well as the growth, which enters this computation, are better described by the cb ones.
 We compute the effective growth directly from the cb power spectrum,

-These considerations are the same for both \Euclid catalogues, using spectroscopic and photometric redshifts, for which the different recipes are outlined in \cite{ISTL-P1}.
-The difference lies in the computation of the nonlinear corrections.
-As detailed before, the power spectrum of the spectroscopic probe uses perturbation theory to compute its nonlinear corrections.
-There are methods, which are particularly designed to predict these corrections in cosmologies with massive neutrinos, that are based on computing directly the corrections on $\delta_{\rm cb}$ \citep{Noriega_2022}.
+These considerations are the same for both \Euclid catalogues, using spectroscopic and photometric redshifts, for which the different recipes are outlined in \cite{EP-CLOE1}.
+The difference lies in the computation of the non-linear corrections.
+As detailed before, the power spectrum of the spectroscopic probe uses perturbation theory to compute its non-linear corrections.
+There are methods, which are particularly designed to predict these corrections in cosmologies with massive neutrinos, based on computing directly the corrections on $\delta_{\rm cb}$ \citep{Noriega_2022}.

 The cosmic shear and photometric galaxy clustering probes, on the other hand, cover much smaller scales, for which the perturbation theory approach breaks down.
-In this case, we have to run $N$-body simulations and create fast and reliable functions to extract the nonlinear power spectra.
-In the following, we will explain in further detail how we adjusted the model of the photometric probes to account for the neutrino-induced scale-dependent bias.
+In this case, we have to run $N$-body simulations and create fast and reliable functions to extract the non-linear power spectra.
+The most fundamental treatment of massive neutrinos in these $N$-body simulations would be to add them as separate massive particles to the simulation itself.
+Example implementations include \texttt{MassiveNuS} \citep{massivenus}, or the suite of \texttt{Quijote} simulations \citep{Quijote_sims}.
+However, due to the high thermal velocity and small masses in comparison to the dark matter particles, the numerical treatment could quickly become costly.
+In the following, we explain in further detail how we adjusted the model of the photometric probes to account for the neutrino-induced scale-dependent bias.

-While typical emulators and (semi-analytical) fitting functions are built to compute the nonlinear corrections of the total matter power spectrum, an open question about the computation of the nonlinear cb power spectrum remains to be answered.
-We follow the prescription presented in \kpnu.
-It was shown that, at first order, the nonlinear cb power spectrum can be computed from the nonlinear matter power spectrum by removing the linear power spectrum of massive neutrinos \citep{EP-Adamek}.
+While typical emulators and (semi-analytical) fitting functions are built to compute the non-linear corrections of the total matter power spectrum, an open question about the computation of the non-linear cb power spectrum remains to be answered.
+We followed the prescription presented in \kpnu.
+It was shown that at first order, the non-linear cb power spectrum can be computed from the non-linear matter power spectrum by removing the linear power spectrum of massive neutrinos \citep{EP-Adamek}.
+This is expressed as